eickler/rumsim/README.md

 ## Ideas

 - Observability support using OTLP and Grafana
+- Remove printing of auth token to log.
 - Liveness/readiness probes?
 - Compile into a static image with libmusl and try from:scratch container.
 - Implement an operator to distribute and scale the workload?
 Maybe even auto-scale?